“Civilized but not completely domesticated”

 With seventeen years experience and dedication serving our guests, Tony is THE face of VGS hospitality!
 In his spare time, when he’s not drinking VGS Sauvignon Blanc Tony can be found walking Lola at the dog park, skiing in Lake Tahoe (aka “going to church”) or watching his favorite Real Housewives’ on Bravo!

-Todd joined the VGS Team in 2015 to manage the wine club and all direct sales.
+Todd joined the VGS Team in 2015 to manage the wine club and all direct sales and has since taken over all business development and partnership opportunities.
 A CIA graduate, Todd began his career in the Napa Valley cooking but left the restaurant business in 2009, because frankly he prefers drinking to cooking.
 On fall Saturdays Todd can be found glued to the TV, cuddled up with his wife and his dogs Brick & Lola, watching Penn State football games and cheering on his beloved Nittany Lions.

 Megan is the newest member to join the VGS team as our membership director and sales maven.
 Originally from Kentucky, hospitality is in her blood which makes her a natural fit to oversee our customer service.
 Prior to venturing to California, Megan spent a decade in NYC where she truly cultivated her passion for food and wine alongside some of the world’s most renowned chefs and sommeliers.
 When she’s not charming VGS members with her southern hospitality or spoiling her coworkers with homemade baked goods, she can be found cheering on The U (her alma mater), as well as her 3 racehorses.
 Oh, and did we mention she’s a Kentucky Colonel?! :)